SDVerar/DFIR/_posts/2020-10-20-Magnet-CTF-Week-2.md

 ![XML Data](https://sdverar.github.io/DFIR/Assets/xmldata.JPG)

- This was something that I was not aware of until afterwards thanks to some of the folks in the Magnet Discord!
+ This was something that I was not aware of until afterwards thanks to some of the folks in the Magnet Discord had shared it!
 I am thankful for the Magnet Team for putting together an event like this so students like myself can get some expsoure to forensic tools and learn a lot about Mobile Device Forensics.
 That is it for week 2, still working on Week 3, it is a tough one!